scalar-labs/cassy/README.md

 ## Background

 The existing Cassandra backup features such as snapshot and incremental backups are great building blocks for doing backup and restore for Cassandra data.
 However, they are not necessarily easy to use because they are not fully integrated.
 Moreover, the current backup feature and the existing backup tools are problematic when used with [Scalar DB](https://github.com/scalar-labs/scalardb/) transactions that update multiple records in a transactional (atomic) way as they do not handle transactional consistency of multiple records.
-In order to overcome these problems we created a new backup tool, which makes it easy to do backup and restore operations, and makes it possible to do a cluster-wide transactionally consistent backups.
+In order to overcome these problems we created a new backup tool, which makes it easy to do backup and restore operations, and makes it possible to do cluster-wide transactionally consistent backups.

 ## System Overview